Share What You Know, Show What You Grow

 • Parlour Show (plants from members gardens)

-• Master Gardeners present at meetings
+• Master Gardeners often at meetings

-• Mentoring and New Members' Group
+• New Members' Group

 Join Us!